Bartlesville Radio » News » City's Growth, Gray Horse Film Topics of Chamber Lunch

 Bartlesville's state of economic development was discussed during a Bartlesville Chamber of Commerce luncheon at the Hilton Garden Inn on Tuesday.

-Bartlesville Development Authority (BDA) President David Wood addressed the impact that the 1/4-cent economic development taxes has had on the growth of Bartlesville over the years.
+Bartlesville Development Authority (BDA) President David Wood addressed the impact that the 1/4-cent economic development tax has had on the growth of Bartlesville over the years.
 He said Bartlesville appears to be well positioned for whatever comes next thanks largely to the courage and vision of those that came before us in 1986.

 Wood said it's important to look back on the passed 35 years with a spirit of humility and more than a little bit of gratitude for our enviable circumstances today.
 He said there's still work to do today, so we ought to get to it so we can be similarly remembered in 2056.